zoyth/cakemail-mcp-server/readme.md

 - ✅ List campaigns with advanced filtering and pagination
 - ✅ Send campaigns to contact lists
 - ✅ Campaign analytics and performance metrics
+- ✅ Get latest campaign with one command

 ### 👥 Contact Management
 - ✅ Create, update, and delete contacts with custom fields